rgardler-msft/InnovationEngine/docs/environmentVariables.md

 ## Exporting Captured Environment Variables

-IE persists every command's environment in `/tmp/ie-env-vars` by default.
+IE persists only the variables introduced or modified by an executable document in `/tmp/ie-env-vars` by default.
+The host's base environment is filtered out so `ie env-config` emits just the values the doc exported.
 Use the `--state-file` flag (for example, `ie env-config --state-file /tmp/custom`) to point at an alternate location.
-After a deployment you can convert the state file into a source-able script with the new CLI command:
+After a deployment you can convert the state file into a source-able script with the CLI command:

 ```bash
 ie env-config > ie-env.sh